 - University-wide: the agreement is between your home university and Uppsala University.
 It covers students from many different majors and they can take courses in many different departments.
-At Uppsala, these exchange students are supported by the Division for Internationalisation and can turn to email@example.com with questions or problems.
+At Uppsala, these exchange students are supported by the Unit for International Mobility and can turn to firstname.lastname@example.org with questions or problems.

 - Departmental: the agreement is between your major’s department at your home university and the corresponding department at Uppsala University.
 It covers students from one major and they can take courses in a smaller selection of departments.
 At Uppsala, these exchange students are supported by the relevant department for all aspects of their program.